Sergio Busquets: Inter Miami

 On 23 June 2023, Inter Miami announced that they had signed Busquets.
 On 16 July, Busquets officially signed a two-and-a-half-year deal with Inter Miami.
 He was also joined at the club with former Barcelona teammates Messi and Jordi Alba, and later followed by Luis Suárez at the end of 2023.
 He won his first title with the club on 20 August 2023, helping Inter Miami beat Nashville SC in the 2023 Leagues Cup final.
 On 7 March, Busquets and Inter Miami made their debuts in the CONCACAF Champions Cup against Nashville SC.
 He would assist in Luis Suárez's stoppage time equalizing goal, helping the first leg end 2–2.
-On 20 April 2024, Busquets scored his first goal for the club in a 3–1 win over Nashville SC.
+On 20 April 2024, Busquets scored his only goal for the club in a 3–1 win over Nashville SC.

 On 25 September 2025, Busquets announced that he would be retiring from football at the end of the MLS season.
+With Inter Miami reaching the 2025 MLS Cup championship game, Busquets made his final professional appearance on 6 December in a 3–1 victory over Vancouver Whitecaps FC; his teammate and former Barcelona colleague Jordi Alba also retired following the match.